 Jalapeno Infused Tequila

-Add the tequila and jalapeno to a clean, lidded container.
+Add tequila and jalapeno to a clean, lidded container.
 Shake to combine and allow the flavors to meld for 12-24 hours, depending on how spicy you'd like it.
-Once the flavor has developed to your liking, strain the jalapenos and discard.
+Once the flavor has developed, strain the jalapenos and discard.

-Cut your pineapple into 1 inch thick rings, discarding the rind and removing the core.
+Cut pineapple into 1 inch thick rings, discarding the rind.

-Preheat your grill to medium-high and oil it lightly.
-Grill your pineapple for 4-5 minutes on each side, until you get nice grill marks and it begins to soften slightly.
+Preheat grill to medium-high and oil it lightly.
+Grill pineapple for 4-5 minutes on each side, until you get nice grill marks and it begins to soften slightly.

-Add the jalapeno infused tequila, triple sec, 2 slices of the grilled and chilled pineapple (and any juices that have accumulated in the bowl), lime juice, agave, vanilla extract and water to the blender.
-Blend until smooth, then strain through a fine mesh sieve to remove the pulp from the pineapple.
+Add jalapeno infused tequila, triple sec, 2 slices of the grilled and chilled pineapple (and any juices that have accumulated in the bowl), lime juice, agave, vanilla extract and water to a blender.
+Process until smooth.
+If desired, strain to remove the pulp from the pineapple.

-Add crushed ice to your glass, pour in your margarita mixture, and garnish with extra grilled pineapple or lime wedges.
+Add crushed ice to your glass, pour in your margarita mixture, and garnish with extra grilled pineapple, jalapeno slices or lime wedges.